JTrippas/Spoken-Conversational-Search/README.md

 1. **Start time**: Start time of the utterance.
 2. **Stop time**: Stop time of the utterance.
 3. **Query**: The reference to the information need participants are solving.
-4. **Query complexity**: One of three leverls, referencing the task complexiy type (remember, understand, and analyze).
+4. **Query complexity**: One of three levels, referencing the task complexiy type (remember, understand, and analyze).
 5. **Role**: Which of the participants is talking in that particular utterance.
 The roles are annotated as A_User (participant who has the information need which needs to be solved) and B_Receiver (person who has access the the computer and search engine).
 6. **Action**: The action the participant takes in that utterance, these actions are described in the code book and allow for reproduction of the results.
 7. **Transcript**: Transcript of the utterance of the particular user in that particular times lot.